N0bl3/leagueofmasteries/README.md

 - Leaderboards should show you who masters a given champion the most / Comparison with friends to come

 ### You want to install on your server?
-Git clone this repo
+Git clone this repo (master branch)

 Npm install

 Node start in production mode.

-Requires a Cloudant DB and to provide a RIOT API key in process.env
+Requires a RIOT API key in process.env

 ### Software used
 - [NodeJS 6](https://nodejs.org/en/)